Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Introduction

 While ordinary magnetohydrodynamics (MHD) and its generalizations, such as Hall MHD and extended MHD, which incorporate ion-drift and electron-inertia effects, respectively, are based on the assumption of quasineutrality (i.e. equal densities of positive and negative charges at every point in space and time, $n_i=n_e$), this is not generally the case for kinetic models such as the VM, VP, and VA systems.
 These kinetic models are typically employed to study phenomena occurring at small spatial and temporal scales, where deviations from quasineutrality can become significant.
-On the other hand, kinetic effects can also play an important role even in the quasineutral regime.
-For this reason, several studies have explored quasineutral limits of Vlasov-based models, aiming to retain the kinetic description in quasineutral plasmas or consider a quasineutral limit of the standard VP, VA or VM dynamics.
-One successful approach is based on the Asymptotic-Preserving (AP) methods for the quasineutral limit, introduced initially for fluid models \cite{Crispel2005a,Crispel2005b,Crispel2007} and subsequently for the kinetic VP model in \cite{Degond2006,Belaouar2009,Degond2010}.
-In this approach the self-consistent calculation of the electric field is possible even in the quasineutral case by considering a reformulation of the Poisson equation, made possible by considering fluid moments of the Vlasov equation.
-In \cite{Taitano2024} the authors consider the quasineutral limit of a reformulated Vlasov-Amp\`ere system closed with fluid moments of the Vlasov equation and separating fast and slow dynamics, while in \cite{Blaustein2025}, another asymptotic preserving scheme for the quasineutral limit of the VP system is presented.
-In the latter work, the VP system is reformulated as a hyperbolic problem applying spectral expansion of Hermite functions in velocity space and constructing an appropriate structure preserving scheme.
+On the other hand, kinetic effects can also play an important role even in the quasineutral (QN) regime.
+For this reason, several studies have explored QN limits of Vlasov‑based models, such as the VP, VA, or VM dynamics, aiming to retain the kinetic description in QN plasmas.
+One successful approach is based on asymptotic-preserving methods for the QN limit, introduced initially for fluid models \cite{Crispel2005a,Crispel2005b,Crispel2007} and subsequently for the kinetic VP model in \cite{Degond2006,Belaouar2009,Degond2010}.
+In this approach the self-consistent calculation of the electric field is possible even in the QN case through a reformulation of the Poisson equation, made possible by considering fluid moments of the Vlasov equation.
+In \cite{Taitano2024} the authors consider the QN limit of a reformulated Vlasov-Amp\`ere system closed with fluid moments of the Vlasov equation and separating fast and slow dynamics, while in \cite{Blaustein2025}, another asymptotic preserving scheme for the QN limit of the VP system is presented.
+In the latter work, the VP system is reformulated as a hyperbolic problem applying spectral expansion of Hermite functions in velocity space and constructing an appropriate structure-preserving scheme.